Friday, June 20, 2025

 Palestine Matters because Israel Matters, and Vice Versa.

 Palestine Matters.
 Israel Matters.
-And vice-versa.

 We live in a world of extremes, where people fear that any perceived support for "their side" fatally weakens necessary support for "our side."

 Intolerance is the unwillingness to accept or respect ideas, behaviors, or beliefs that differ from one’s own.
 In a social context, it is the unwillingness to accept people, behaviors, or identities that differ from one’s own.
 When one refuses to live in proximity with people who are different, whether in a neighborhood or a country, that person is intolerant.
-When one views this as a conflict between us and foreigners, they are xenophobic.
+When one views this as a conflict between "us" and "foreigners", they are xenophobic.
 The essence of democracy is that peoples who differ can live in peace and proximity.

 Pro-Israel intolerance is manifested by a negation of the legitimate connection to the lands in and around the modern State of Israel by the Palestinian residents of those lands before 1948 and since.
 Examples include statements like, "there is no such thing as the Palestinian people," or "there never was a Palestine," whose implication is to say that the resident Palestinian population in 1948 had no rights to self-determination or historical rights to sovereignty in the region.
 The intolerant Pro-Israel person argues, that since they had no identity, or rights, then their rights can not have been taken or oppressed.
 In its most extreme form, this is used to justify all manners of forcible capture of land, relocation of populations, permanent occupation and denial of full human rights to Palestinians those areas under Israeli military control.